Yelp/paasta/docs/source/system_configs.rst

 These are the keys that may exist in system configs:

-  * ``zookeeper``: A zookeeper connection url, used for discovering where the Mesos leader is, and some locks.
-    Example: ``"zookeeper": "zk://zookeeper1:2181,zookeeper2:2181,zookeeper3:2181/mesos"``.

-  * ``docker_registry``: The name of the docker registry where paasta images will be stored.
+  * ``docker_registry``: The name of the docker registry where PaaSTA images will be stored.
 This can optionally be set on a per-service level as well, see `yelpsoa_configs <yelpsoa_configs.html#service-yaml>`_
     Example: ``"docker_registry": "docker-paasta.yelpcorp.com:443"``